Katana-Steel/multiboot/README.md

 ## running

+requiers a user with sudo permissions for now... it's only used to probe for attached storage devices to select USB drives and to check the partition tabel and filesystems.

-should be as simple as:
+With that it should be as simple as:
 `python multiboot.py`

 ## test